Kjh451672/blog/_posts/2024-10-01-debugging.md

  This next snippet of code gets more involved with the user, as they require them to input any number they want.
 Once they do, the for-loop prints out all of the numbers in that range, along with a print statement stating whether that number is even or odd.
 There are several problems with this snippet of code.

  The first part of the if-statement doesn't work properly since it is only true when there is a remainder and false when it isn't.
 Odd numbers would be read as even and vice versa.
-The nvariable is also declared improperly, as it's defined as a string.
-Also, whenever range is used, the max number is always one short than what is used, meaing when the user inputs a number, the range will be one less than it should be.
+The n variable is also declared improperly, as it's defined as a string.
+Also, whenever range is used, the max number is always one short than what is used, meaning when the user inputs a number, the range will be one less than it should be.

  ```python
  print("give me a number")